Improving the discovery of UHN clinical and research support

 Design & Prototype

-We also redesigned key pages of the website to improve access to support and discoverability of library resources.
+After restructuring the information architecture, we redesigned key pages of the website to improve access to support and discoverability of library resources.
+With the redesign of the homepage, we wanted to make users feel empowered by the library resources available to them.

-To help researchers and clinicians feel supported in their work, we organized resources by task rather than by identity-based labels, making it easier for users to find what they needed based on what they were trying to do, regardless of their role.
+We organized resources by task rather than by identity-based labels, making it easier for users to find what they needed based on what they were trying to do, regardless of their role.

 03/ How did we solve the issue of inconsistent navigation?